Second-order multilane traffic flow models: from the microscopic to the macroscopic scale: Two novel second-order macroscopic multilane models

 Given that the system typically includes a relaxation term (\(\alpha \neq 0\)), \( y \) is not a conserved variable.
 Therefore, we analyze the gain and loss terms separately to better understand their effects on the evolution of \( y \).

 \paragraph*{A discrete description} Let us consider the two scenarios depicted in Fig.~\ref{scenario}.
-In both cases, the difference $\Delta y_j^{p^j_n} := y_j^{(p^{j}_n)}(t^+) - y_j^{(p^{j}_n)}(t^-)$ is expressed as follows: where at time $t^+$ the density is computed as in equation \eqref{nuovadens}.
-Similarly to what we have assumed for Model 1, we consider valid the assumptions (V1), (V2) and (V4).
+In both cases, the difference $\Delta y_j^{p^j_n} := y_j^{(p^{j}_n)}(t^+) - y_j^{(p^{j}_n)}(t^-)$ is defined as: where at time $t^+$ the density is computed as in equation \eqref{nuovadens}.
+Similarly to what we have assumed for Model 1, we consider the assumptions (V1), (V2), and (V4) to be valid.
 Note that, in this case, by working directly with \( y_j \), we do not need the assumption (V3) that is required for the analysis conducted in the study of the evolution of the velocity.
 In fact, (V3) allowed us to avoid assumptions on the velocity $v_{\star\star}$ at time $t^+$.

 \paragraph*{A continuous description} In a manner similar to the derivation of Model 1, we can express the right-hand side of equation \eqref{ydiff} in terms of macroscopic variables $\rho_j, v_j, y_j$, yielding two terms that describe the variation of $y$ in the presence of lane-changing events, specifically in the gain and loss cases, respectively: